by Gemma Briggs, Senior Lecturer in Psychology.

 - Expand the opportunity for research material to feed into a philosophy of evidence-led policing

 - Be able to offer police workforces a range of learning and development opportunities including information on research techniques and interpretation of research evidence

 - Find innovation or effective practice which is quickly translatable to operational policing and organization development from a demonstrable base

 The Consortium has a focus on strategic issues of interest to policing.
 The Open University has particular research strengths in:

 There are current research projects on each of these themes.
 For example, one project is on policing practice, citizen enquiry and solving crime with social media; another is on ethics and policing; a further project is visual identification; and yet another is on rebuilding of organisational trust and reputation after a period of difficulty; others examine the use of social media by criminals, and to build citizen engagement.

 In addition to a focus on research, the Consortium also engages partners in a range of educational activity and round-table discussions led by leading academic thinkers.

 The Consortium is run by a Steering Group made up of practitioners and academics and is chaired by Dr Steven Chase, Director of People at Thames Valley Police.
-The Director of the Centre and Consortium is Professor Jean Hartley.
+The Executive Director of the Centre and Consortium is Professor Jean Hartley.